Family Educational Rights and Privacy Act of 1974

 - Employment records when employment is not contingent on being a student, provided the record is used only in relation to the individual's employment.

-- Records created and maintained by a law enforcement unit used only for only that purpose and revealed only to law enforcement agencies of the same jurisdiction, as long as the enforcement unit does not have access to education records.
+- Records created and maintained by a law enforcement unit used only for that purpose and revealed only to law enforcement agencies of the same jurisdiction, as long as the enforcement unit does not have access to education records.

 - Post-attendance records such as information about a person obtained when the person was no longer a student (e.g., alumni records) and does not relate to the person as a student.